SecureElections/.github/profile/README.md

 ### **We offer an <ins>user-friendly</ins> system with a strong focus on <ins>security</ins>.**  <sub><ins>No encryption by us</ins></sub><br/>

 We realese the software on this site.
+You can run our system on any self-hosted platform.
 Clear text passwords are being prevented.

 The security in our system is ensured with the prevention plain-text passwords.